10 Things We Love About the Holidays in NYC

 4. Ice skating

 Rinks around the city open mid-October.
 We recommend heading out early for the first skate of the day to avoid the crowds.
-The Wollman Rink at Central Park is also slightly larger than the ones at Rockefeller Center and Bryant Park but if your heart is set on Rockafeller Center, then you can do a lap or two for 35% off
+The Wollman Rink at Central Park is also slightly larger than the ones at Rockefeller Center and Bryant Park but if your heart is set on Rockefeller Center, then you can often find a great deal (where else) at Travelzoo.

 5. Shopping the Union Square Holiday Market: Nov.
 19 – Dec.
 24